-- Directs DOD to institutionalize the "service secretary-like" role of the Assistant Secretary of Defense for Special Operations and Low Intensity Conflict through various updates to DOD processes, policies, and plans. - Requires the development of a methodology for analyzing U.S. military force sizing necessary to conduct DOD activities in support of strategic competition. - Directs DOD to address the size, structure, and posture priorities for special operations forces in the annual Defense Planning Guidance. - Increases the authorized number of Deputy Assistant Secretaries of Defense from 60 to 62. - Enhances synchronization of allied industrial base integration work by requiring additional coordination between the Under Secretary of Defense for Policy and the Deputy Assistant Secretary of Defense for International and Industry Engagement.
+- Directs DOD to institutionalize the "service secretary-like" role of the Assistant Secretary of Defense for Special Operations and Low Intensity Conflict through various updates to DOD processes, policies, and plans. - Requires the development of a methodology for analyzing U.S. military force sizing necessary to conduct DOD activities in support of strategic competition. - Directs DOD to address the size, structure, and posture priorities for special operations forces in the annual Defense Planning Guidance. - Establishes the position of the DOD Performance Improvement Officer to support the Department's management reform agenda, including making the individual co-chair of the Defense Business Council.